64kramsystem/personal_notes/topics/linux_system.md

 echo "$(whoami) ALL=(ALL:ALL) NOPASSWD: ALL" | sudo tee "/etc/sudoers.d/$(whoami)_no_sudo_pwd"
 sudo chmod 440 !$

-# Run a specific command (also scripts) without asking sudo password.
+# Run a specific command (also scripts) as sudo, without asking the password.
+#
 # WATCH OUT!
-The command must be invoked *exactly* as "sudo <full_command>", e.g. in this case
+The command must be invoked *exactly* as "sudo <full_command>"; this implies:
+#
-# `sudo /path/to/command param1 paramN`.
+# 1. in this case `sudo /path/to/command param1 paramN`.
+# 2. if one wants to run the command without `sudo`, they need to use the `prepare_sudo` strategy, because
+#    commands including sudo in the script will otherwise ask the password.
 #
 # The typical alternative to `root` is `ALL`, which allow running as any target user.
 #